YahyaGrb/mlflow_rasa_hp/README.md

 You can use this project in different ways:

 - By running from root directory: `mlflow run. <pass you own params if needed>` .
-- If you don't want to clone this project, you canrun this command :
+- If you don't want to clone this project, you can run this command :
   - without default params: `mlflow run git@github.com:YahyaGrb/mlflow_rasa_hp.git`
   - with your own params/files: `mlflow run git@github.com:YahyaGrb/mlflow_rasa_hp.git -P <your params if needed>`
 - From a jupyter notebook: